SjoerdKoop/vicon_control/README.md

 On the BeagleBone Black, execute the following steps:

-* `sudo ./set_pins`: Sets the pins with the *set_pins* script in your user's home directory.
+* `sudo ./set_pins`: Sets the mode of the pins.
 This has to be done on each startup and when this file is edited
 * `sudo ./copy_firmware`: Copies the PRU firmware to the system's firmware library.
 This has to be done whenever there is new or updated firmware
-* `sudo ./start_pru`: Starts the PRU's, resetting values.
+* `sudo ./start_pru`: (Re)starts the PRU's.
 This has to be done whenever the PRU's have to be started or reset.

 ## Robot control design